prysmaticlabs/documentation/website/docs/install/windows.md

 .\prysm.bat beacon-chain
 ```

-> Not getting enough peers?
+ > *TIP:** Not getting enough peers?
 Refer to the [improve P2P connectivity](/docs/prysm-usage/p2p-host-ip) section of this documentation for tips on network configuration.

 The `prysm.bat` script will now download and initialise the beacon chain with the specified parameters.
 The terminal will produce output like so: